tlb-lab/credoscript/docs/pymol.rst

 PyMOL installation
 ~~~~~~~~~~~~~~~~~~

 PyMol must be installed on your system.
-The software can be downloaded from the `PyMOL website <http://www.pymol.org/>`_ for free under an educational license, for a fee for a personal or commercial license.
+The software can be downloaded from the `PyMOL website <http://www.pymol.org/>`_ for free under an educational license, or for a fee for a personal or commercial license.
 PyMOL is open source, and can be compiled from the freely available source code.
 More information on installation can be found on the `PyMOL wiki <http://www.pymol.org/>`_.

 Running PyMOL
 ~~~~~~~~~~~~~